A business owner’s policy, commonly called BOP insurance, is liability and property insurance customized and bundled for your small business.

 What's typically covered by BOP insurance?

-Covers your building, inventory, equipment, or other business property if damaged or lost through certain events such as fire, explosion, smoke, vandalism or wind.
+BOP insurance helps cover your building, inventory, equipment, or other business property if damaged or lost through certain events such as fire, explosion, smoke, vandalism, or wind.

 Commercial Liability Protection